Enhex/Deco/documentation.md

 When using NVP:

 - The name must be not contain entry or structure delimiters.
-- The value is automatically escaped.
+- The value is automatically escaped, and is parsed as an entry.

 For example:
 ```C++